 To build this deck, a total of 30 plastic pallets we used!

 This bench was made with the help of four plastic pallets, should be very quick and easy to assemble.

 Plastic pallets raised floor

-That's all we found as projects made from re-used plastic pallets!
-There are therefore very few projects made with plastic pallets.
-It is true that plastic pallets are much less easy to find than wooden pallets.
-Moreover, given their cost, logistics and manufacturing companies are careful not to lose them and recover them as much as possible for re-use as shipping pallets.
+That’s all we found as projects made from re-used plastic pallets!
+There are, therefore, very few projects made with plastic pallets.
+Plastic pallets are indeed much less easy to find than wooden pallets.
+Moreover, given their cost, logistics and manufacturing companies are careful not to lose them and recover them as much as possible for reuse as shipping pallets.

-Have you made something with re-used plastic pallets or have you found some ideas?
-Do not hesitate to share them with us, we are very curious of what people have made from plastic pallets!
+Have you made something with re-used plastic pallets, or have you found some ideas?
+Do not hesitate to share them with us; we are very curious about what people have made from plastic pallets!